bregman-arie/bregman-arie.github.io/_posts/aws/2019-11-25-aws-solutios-architect-associate.markdown

 ## IAM

-IAM is used for managing users and their level of access to AWS Console.
+IAM is used for managing users and their level of access to AWS Console.<br>
+It is universal meaning, it's not applied per region.

 ### Terms

 * Users - People who are using AWS
 * Groups - A collection of users who inherit their permissions from the group permissions
 * Policies - These are Policy documents.
-They are in JSON format and their purpose is to give permissions as to what a user, group or role is able to do
+They are in JSON format and their purpose is to give permissions as to what a user, group or role are able to do
-* Roles - a way to allowing some part of AWS to do something with another part of AWS.
-You assign roles to AWS resources
+* Roles - A way for allowing a service of AWS to use another service of AWS.
+You assign roles to AWS resources.

+* Root account - This is the account created when you create your AWS account.

+Note: when new users created they don't have permissions.
+They are assigned with Access Key ID and Secret access which used for CLI and API access but can't be used for AWS console.

 ### Features